SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - [Into the unknown: Active monitoring of neural networks [2020]](https://arxiv.org/pdf/2009.06429.pdf): in dynamic environments where unknown input classes appear frequently.

+## Different data types

+We usually deal with normal data vectors in conventional learning.
+Sometimes, AL need to be used to handle several unusual data types.

+- [Cost-Effective Active Semi-Supervised Learning on Multivariate Time Series Data With Crowds [2020, TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS: SYSTEMS]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9199304)

 # The considerations of the oracles